 The best running watches help you keep track of your routes, your running times, plus heart rate and calories burned.
-During our 20+ hours of testing we evaluated features like GPS functionality, heart rate monitors and display quality, along with overall durability, comfort, and battery life.
+During our 20 hours of research we evaluated features like GPS functionality, heart rate monitors and display quality, along with overall durability, comfort, and battery life.
 We also considered additional features like safety notifications and activity trackers, as well as considering the best running watch with that ability to play music.

 Our top pick, the Forerunner 35, is a Garmin running watch that has GPS functionality, constant heart rate monitoring, an easy to use interface and that lets you connect to a free online fitness community making it the obvious top pick for the Best Running Watches in 2020.
 Read on for more of the best running watches.

 Top 6 Best Running Watches